akononovicius/akononovicius/README.md

 Currently I am using programming for scientific purposes as well as to make my everyday computer usage easier.

 For scientific calculations I tend to rely on Python (for quick empirical analysis and model prototyping), C (for "heavy" calculations) and JavaScript (for interactive web models and complicated calculations requiring object oriented design).
-Sometimes I rely on Mathematica (for algebraic manipulations and because my coworkers use it) and Java (for historical reasons and because it is able to easily interface with Mathematica).
+Sometimes, mostly for algebraic manipulations, I rely on Mathematica.

 In everyday usage I rely on Bash scripting and Python.